zhaonian/Auto-Venmo/README.md

-# Venmeow
+# Venmeow 🐱
-Automatically send recurring payment requests using Github Actions and Venmo API.
+Automatically send or request recurring payments using Github Actions and Venmo API.

+Currently running workflows in Github Actions can be found [here](https://github.com/zhaonian/Venmeow/actions)